GenAI Client 1.3.3-SNAPSHOT API

 org.machanism.machai.ai.provider.GenaiAdapter.

-Concrete providers live below org.machanism.machai.ai.provider.
-The OpenAI provider builds response and
+Concrete providers live in org.machanism.machai.ai.provider.impl.
+The OpenAI provider builds response

-embedding requests for OpenAI-compatible services, including tool-calling and optional built-in integrations.
-The
+and embedding requests for OpenAI-compatible services, including tool-calling and optional built-in integrations.

-infrastructure in org.machanism.machai.ai.tools discovers service-loaded contributors and registers
+Tool infrastructure in org.machanism.machai.ai.tools discovers service-loaded contributors and

 Package structure